NicolasSiver/nodebb-plugin-ns-embed/README.md

 # NodeBB Embed

-Embed media and rich content in posts: youtube, vimeo, twitch etc.
+Embed media and rich content in posts: youtube, vimeo, twitch etc. All embeds are based on the rules.
+You are encouraged to build your own rules to embed everything what is embeddable.

 ![Version](https://img.shields.io/npm/v/nodebb-plugin-ns-embed.svg)
 ![Dependencies](https://david-dm.org/NicolasSiver/nodebb-plugin-ns-embed.svg)